eTilbudsavis/native-android-sdk/README.md

 - `createUUID` Used to generate the UUID for each unique device.
 - `logd` Used for logging purposes.
 Logging can easily be disabled when compiling for production via the "ENABLE_LOG" boolean.
 - `buildChecksum` Creates a checksum of a given set of parameters.
 Note that the order of gives parameters matters, therefore we use a LinkedHashMap.
-- `buildParams` Builds GET/POST parameters from a given LinkedHashMap.
+- `putNameValuePair` Cast and add any object to a list of BasicNameValuePair
 - `buildJSString` Builds a JavaScript string e.g. { key : value }.
 - `getTime` Gets the current UTC time in seconds.